-During the fourth quarter of 2014, we incurred \$1.9 million in costs associated with the moving of additional product lines to our manufacturing facility in Chihuahua, Mexico and the consolidation of our Centennial, Colorado manufacturing operations into our other existing CONMED manufacturing facilities.
-These costs were charged to cost of sales - see Note 11.
+During the fourth quarter of 2015, we incurred \$2.8 million in costs associated with the consolidation of our Centennial, Colorado manufacturing operations into our other existing CONMED manufacturing facilities.
+These costs were charged to cost of sales and include severance and other charges associated with the consolidation - see Note 12.

-During the fourth quarter of 2014, we recorded a charge of \$1.5 million to selling and administrative expense related to consolidating certain administrative functions - see Note 11.
+During the fourth quarter of 2015, we recorded a charge of \$4.3 million to selling and administrative expense related to the restructuring of certain selling and administrative functions which includes severance costs and other related costs - see Note 12.